 How Many Mince Pies Does This Recipe Make?

-This recipe makes 6 deep fill mince pies.
-I’ve kept it small batch, as not everyone will be gathering in big groups this year.
+This recipe makes 6 deep fill mince pies with lids, or about 8-10 open mince pies.
 To increase the quantity, simply double or triple the recipe and it will work just as well.

 Can I Bake These Ahead of Time/Can I Freeze Them?